freeCodeCamp/devdocs/README.md

 **Table of Contents:** [Quick Start](#quick-start) · [Vision](#vision) · [App](#app) · [Scraper](#scraper) · [Commands](#available-commands) · [Contributing](#contributing) · [License](#copyright--license) · [Questions?](#questions)

-**Note:** I'm in the process of writing more documentation.
-As DevDocs is quite big, it'll take time.
-Feel free to [contact me directly](mailto:thibaut@devdocs.io) in the meantime.

 ## Quick Start

 Unless you wish to use DevDocs offline or contribute to the code, I recommend using the hosted version at [devdocs.io](http://devdocs.io).
 It's up-to-date and requires no setup.

-DevDocs is made of two separate pieces of software: a Ruby scraper responsible for generating the documentation files and indexes, and a JavaScript front-end powered by on small Sinatra app.
+DevDocs is made of two separate pieces of software: a Ruby scraper responsible for generating the documentation files and indexes, and a JavaScript front-end powered by a small Sinatra app.

 DevDocs requires Ruby 2.0.
 Once you have it installed, run the following commands: